Pay

 marketing, Jay Stockwell (KeywordWorkshop.com) and Allan

-a heavy PPC user you'll probably see the benefits of this
+so if you're a heavy PPC user you'll probably see the benefits

 I have not used this tool, yet, but it is getting very good